caalo/ChRisF/README.md

 # ChRisF
 Conditional Random Fields (CRFs) implementation for partial feedback learning environments.

-See *sec-chris-long.pdf* for a detailed description of CRFs and our implentation on the text chunking task.
+### Overview

+Structured prediction from bandit feedback describes a learning scenario where instead of having access to a gold standard structure, a learner only receives partial feedback in form of the loss value of a predicted structure.
+On each of a sequence of rounds, the learning algorithm makes a prediction, and receives partial information in terms of feedback on the predicted point.

+We tested this framework on problems in Natural Language Processing (NLP), focusing on machine translation and text chunking.
+In particular, I implemented Conditional Random Fields (CRFs) used for predicting the sequential parts of speech in text processing, and reformulated the learning process from a supervised environment into a bandit/partial learning environment.
+I compared several variations of bandit/partial feedback learning focused on different criteria of loss functions, such as expected loss minimization, pairwise preference learning, and cross-entropy minimization, and show that all algorithms have high precision and recall with pairwise preference learning fastest convergence speed.

+### Analysis

-For details of the partial feedback learning environment, our conference paper, "Learning Structured Predictors from Bandit Feedback for Interactive NLP", was accecpted to the Association of Computational Linguistics 2016 conference and the paper can be found at *ACL2016.pdf*.
-Additionally, the model was benchmarked for "Stochastic Structured Prediction under Bandit Feedback", accepted for NIPS 2016 conference.
+Analysis writeup can be found under `writeup/`, featuring two conference papers: "Learning Structured Predictors from Bandit Feedback for Interactive NLP", was accecpted to the Association of Computational Linguistics 2016 conference.
+"Stochastic Structured Prediction under Bandit Feedback", accepted for Neural Information Processing Systems 2016 conference 2016 conference.

-To run:
+### Running the software

+Under 'src/',

+#### Using existing scripts

+*ChRisFprocess_bandit.sh* will train and decode given the learning rate, epochs, and mode of bandit learning.

+*ChRisFprocess_bandit_reload.sh* will train and decode given the learning rate, epochs, and mode of bandit learning given existing trained model.

+*ChRisFprocess_fullinfo.sh* will train and decode in a supervised setting.

+#### Directly from the software

-ChRisF_learner trains our CRF under partial feedback or full information environments on the chunking dataset (https://www.clips.uantwerpen.be/conll2000/chunking/)
+*ChRisF_learner* trains our CRF under partial feedback or full information environments on the chunking dataset (https://www.clips.uantwerpen.be/conll2000/chunking/).
+The data is already in the folder.

-ChRisF_decoder decodes the model (in .crf extension) via standard Viterbi decoding.
+*ChRisF_decoder* decodes the model (in .crf extension) via standard Viterbi decoding.

 Arguments for the learner: